19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 (b) the person is one of the following:

-(i) an individual or a partnership registered as carrying on business under the Business Registration Act (Cap.
-32);
+(i) an individual or a partnership registered as carrying on business under the Business Names Registration Act 2014;

+[Act 29 of 2014 wef 03/01/2016]

 (ii) a company incorporated under the Companies Act (Cap.
 50);